 (Not to mention a few travel, event, and shopping tips, too.)

-If you just want some activity suggestions, then consider my list of recommendations: from the best photo opportunity to the unmissable gastronomic delight that is the roast chestnut.
+If you just want some activity suggestions for your seasonal stay, then consider my list of top recommendations: from the best photo opportunity (see above for a hint) to the glorious gastronomic delight that is the roast chestnut.

 The Christmas markets